 Spain citizenship comes with a fantastic range of benefits.
-For many people, the powerful passport will change their lives and the lives of their children.
+For many people, the powerful passport will change their lives and their children’s lives.

 The process isn’t easy, but the rewards are worth it for many.
-Will you join to help tell the next chapter in Spain’s story with your new Spanish citizenship.
+Will you join us to help tell the next chapter in Spain’s story with your new Spanish citizenship?